ANSSI-FR/MLA/CRYPTO.md

 - Key commitment is always checked before returning clear-text data to the caller
 - AEAD tag of a chunk is always checked before returning the corresponding clear-text data to the caller
 - Arguments for HPKE use are very similar to the ones mentioned above.
 In particular, this is a standardized approach with existing analysis
 - As there is two kind of custom KEM used ("Per-recipient KEM" and "Hybrid KEM"), two distinct KEM ID are used.
-In addition, two distinct MLA specific `info` are used to bound this derivation to MLA
+In addition, two distinct MLA specific `info` are used to bind this derivation to MLA
 - As described in [^keycommit] and [^keycommit2], AES in GCM mode does not ensure "key commitment".
 This property is added in the layer using the "padding fix" scheme from [^keycommit] with the recommended 512-bits size for a 256-bits security
-- Key commitment is mainly used to ensure that two recipients will decrypt to the same plaintext if given the same ciphertext, i.e. an attacker modifying the header of an archive cannot provides two distinct plaintext to two distinct recipient
+- Key commitment is mainly used to ensure that two recipients will decrypt to the same plaintext if given the same ciphertext, i.e. an attacker modifying the header of an archive cannot provide two distinct plaintext to two distinct recipient
 - AES-GCM is used as an industry standard AEAD
     - the base nonce, and therefore each nonce used, are unique per archive because they are generated from the archive-specific shared secret, limiting the nonce-reuse risk to standard acceptability [^hpke]
     - no more than $2^{64}$ chunks will be produced, as the sequence's type used in MLA implementation is a `u64` checked for overflow.
 As this is a widely accepted limit of AES-GCM, this value is also within the range provided by [^hpke]
     - the tag size is 128-bits (standard one), avoiding attacks described in [^weaknessgcm]
-    - 4MB is lower than the maximum plaintext length for a single message in AES-GCM (64 GiB)[^weaknessgcm]
+    - 128KiB is lower than the maximum plaintext length for a single message in AES-GCM (64 GiB)[^weaknessgcm]

 ### Seed derivation